Scientists’ caution over use of new antiviral pill in immunosuppressed

 Dr Stephen Griffin, a virologist at the University of Leeds, said it “may be wise to avoid treatment of long-term persistent [Covid] infections within immunocompromised individuals as changes may be more likely to become established.”

 The Panoramic study has begun recruiting for 5,300 people who have been unwell with Covid for less than five days.
-Those with with underlying health conditions that make them clinically more vulnerable are set to take part, alongside individuals aged over 50.

 Those at the highest risk from Covid – such as the immunocompromised and people suffering from cancer and heart disease – can receive the treatment from 16 December as part of the study, the government has said.